c0rp3n/basic-v/STYLEGUIDE.md

 # Style guide
-This document lays out the general style that should be followed for Basic-V.
+This document lays out some of the specifics that should be followed for Basic-V.

+Though for anything not covered here please refer too [link](https://google.github.io/styleguide/cppguide.html).

 ## Example
 ```cpp